 Is up to 15 years in the wild; 20-25 years in captivity

-Wild tigers average a large kill about once per week and in a single night can eat as much as 60 lb of meat (though the average meal is 33-40 lbs)!
+Wild tigers average a large kill about once per week and in a single night can eat as much as 60 pounds of meat (though the average meal is 33-40 pounds)!
 Wild tigers often bury the remains of their prey in an attempt to hide it from scavengers and will then come back to it later for another meal.
 Catty Shack tigers eat roughly 10-15 pounds of food five to six nights a week.
-The Catty Shack Ranch follows the USDA guidelines and feeds according to their body weight.
+Catty Shack Ranch follows the USDA guidelines and feeds according to their body weight.
 They also follow strict nutrition requirements from their veterinarians and also add vitamins and minerals to all their food.
 Their menu is primarily chicken and red meat.
-Catty Shack only feeds processed meat, never live.
+Catty Shack only feeds processed meat, never live prey.

 Siberian tigers are the largest tigers in the world and can grow to almost 11 feet from nose to tail tip.
 Females typically run from 300 to 400 pounds, while males average anywhere from 400 to 600 pounds.
 At Catty Shack, the weight of our tigers is strictly monitored to ensure that our residents maintain a healthy weight.

 In the wild, female Siberian tiger territories average 200 square miles, while male Siberian territories are proportionately larger.
 Siberian tigers prefer coniferous, scrub oak, and birch woodlands.
 Wild tigers have lost approximately 93% of their historic range with a 45% loss in just the past 10 years.
 As few as 3200 tigers still exist in the wild and populations are at a growing risk due to human encroachment, habitat loss, and poaching.
 In captivity there are an estimated 5,000 tigers in the U.S. alone, though only a small portion of that 5,000 exist in zoos or other sanctuaries.